manifoldco/heighliner/docs/design/github-connector.md

 to send these events to the cluster.
 Once a new Release or PullRequest is detected, it will be stored accordingly to the associated GitHub Repository CRD.

+GitHub webhooks are not retried in case of failure, to mitigate any synchronization problems, the connector tries to reconciliate its known releases with GitHub's list of releases and opened pull requests every 10 minutes.
+This period can be configured with the flag `--reconciliation-period`.

 Lastly, the connector also monitors the NetworkPolicies.
 These policies indicate which Microservices have associated releases.
 If these releases are Preview releases, the connector will create Deployment objects and link the generated